yosuzuk/lagrange-data-proxy/README.md

 (see [Netlify's documentation](https://docs.netlify.com/functions/overview/) on how to deploy functions if necessary)

+## Environment variables

+- "RENTRY_AUTH" - your auth code for using Rentry's API (required)
+- "ALLOWED_ORIGINS" - one or multiple comma-separated origins for CORS headers (optional)

+(see [Netlify's documentation](https://docs.netlify.com/environment-variables/overview/) on how to configure environment variables)

 ## Creating a map on Rentry.co

 - Go to [Rentry.co](https://rentry.co/)